Can You Rent an Apartment With No Credit Check?

-The good news is that there are no credit check apartments out there that are easier to rent, regardless of your credit score.
+Yes, there are no credit check apartments out there that you can rent, regardless of your credit score.
 These apartments are also an option if you have credit but would prefer not to provide your score.

 Guarantors tend to be companies that sign on to your lease as added protection for your landlord.
 If you fail to pay your rent, your landlord can get the money from your guarantor.
 However, these services usually come with a monthly fee.

 Alternatively, if you have a friend or family member who is in a secure financial position, you might consider asking them to cosign your lease agreement.
 A co-signer works the same way as the guarantor.
 They cover your rental costs if you fail to pay.
 But co-signers usually agree based on a personal relationship and may or may not have any terms for the agreement.

 Often, this is how college students get their first few apartments, with their parents or other family members as co-signers.